majrdotapp/com/notes/belief.md

 **Closing**
 For this mindset, one analogy I like is the choice of heading to your favorite cafe and ordering toast, *hold the avacado*.
 One option is likely free, the other is $16.
 Both fill you up.
 To be clear I'm no fan of monastic living or scarcity mindset, so I assure you that nothing beats the taste of freshly baked warm bread.

 In closing, let me state something that I suspect many people believe: the world needs some new ideas.
 Startups continue to be one of the best vehicles to create and develop new ideas.
-In the long run, this reconfiguration of talent from large to small firms will only accelerate the rate of new ideas - something that is decidely a very good thing.
+In the long run, this reconfiguration of talent from large to small firms will only accelerate the rate of new ideas - something that is decidedly a very good thing.